-If you are able to provide the right conditions to grow Alocasia indoors well, overtime, it can outgrow its space.
+If you are able to provide the right conditions (high humidity) to grow the African Mask plant indoors well, overtime, it can outgrow its space.

 As the plant grows the leaves grow larger and the stems or petioles grow longer.
 This happens gradually over a period of a few years.

 As noted above there are over 70 species.
 Over the years there have been numerous hybrids made as well.

 The first hybrid alocasias were first made over 100 years ago by European horticulturists.
 Popular Alocasia hybrids in the 1950’s were:

 - Alocasia x Amazonia (Alocasia lowii Var.
 Grandis x Alocasia sanderiana) one of the most popular crosses